Gratitude, Love, Beauty, Light, Nature, Travel, Experience, Connection.

 You have traveled alot over the years, where is your favorite country?

-Wow, that is hard to answer.
+Wow, that's hard to answer.
 I love the culture and the hustle and bustle of big cities like London and Paris but I get most excited about third world countries like Indonesia, India and Guatemala.
-I have done alot of backpacking in my time and I must say my favorite memories involve whizzing around in scooters in Asia, exploring ancient temples in Central America and surfing uncrowded waves in Madagascar.
-There is something so magic about going to a place that you have never been to and I believe that traveling has been my greatest education.
+I have done a lot of backpacking in my time and I must say my favourite memories involve whizzing around in scooters in Asia, exploring ancient temples in Central America and surfing uncrowded waves in Madagascar.
+There is something so magical about going to a place that you have never been to and I believe that traveling has been my greatest education.

 You have so many career accolades to be proud of.
 Can you tell us about some of your favorite achievements?

 Thanks very much.
-I have been very grateful for some amazing opportunities like being profiled on South Africa’s TV show Top Billing.
+I'm very grateful for some amazing opportunities like being profiled on South Africa’s TV show Top Billing.
 I was also included in a book called Women on Women, A History of Women Photographers in South Africa.
-Recently I have received a number of Fearless awards for some of my wedding images.
-Fearless Photographers is an international organisation which represents creative wedding photographers who think out of the box.
-They run competitions which receive thousands of entries from the top wedding photographers in the world so I am thrilled to have been honored with a number of awards.
+I've received a number of Fearless awards for some of my wedding images.
+Fearless Photographers is an international organisation that represents creative wedding photographers who think out of the box.
+They run competitions that receive thousands of entries from the top wedding photographers in the world so I am thrilled to have been honored with a number of awards.
+I have also won a number of South African awards including the Admired in Africa Photographer of the year of 2013 and 2016.
+I was placed on the SLR top 150 wedding photographers in the world list, and also the top 150 international Fearless wedding photographers of all time list in 2016.
+And in 2018 I was included in the the SWP's top 100 Wedding Photographers in the world list.
 My biggest career accolade however is a happy client!

 How can people get hold of you?

 Tell us about your photographic workshops and teaching